 Despite the fact that we all sleep daily, sleep is not necessarily “intuitive” for us.
-There are many facets about sleep we don’t understand in ourselves (What time is best for you to go to bed?
+There are many facets of sleep we don’t understand in ourselves (What time is best for you to go to bed?
 What time to wake up?
 How many hours are best for you?
 Do you sleep better with or without socks? etc.).

-Newborns usually have a regular pattern to their sleep, and understanding that can help you in understanding what is going on and what you can do to help facilitate great sleep.
-This post contains affiliate links.
+Newborns usually have a regular pattern to their sleep, and understanding that can help you understand what is going on and what you can do to help facilitate great newborn sleep.

 1-Newborns Make Noise Often, But That Doesn’t Mean They Are Awake

 It is fun to watch, but do not get baby up every time you hear these sounds.
 This is just a noisy part of the sleep cycle.
 Let baby continue to sleep unless it is time for baby to be eating anyway.

 2-Sleep Cycles Change Every 45 Minutes

 At the 45 minute mark, your baby will stir.
 Your baby might make noise and might even open her eyes.
 Your baby might just shift slightly.
 Do not mistaken transitioning for waking up.
 Let your baby move into the next sleep state.

 3-Body Temperature Influences Sleep

-There isn’t a way for you to really measure or respond to this, but know that as a baby gets to about 6 weeks, baby’s temperatures start to get closer to what is best for longer night time sleep.
+There isn’t a way for you to really measure or respond to this, but know that as a baby gets to about 6 weeks old, baby’s temperatures start to get closer to what is best for longer night time sleep.
 There are biological factors out of your control that will impact how well baby sleeps at night.

 4-Melatonin Impacts Sleep